Course

 Health History and Interview

 Assuming that you are working with an established patient, you don't need to complete a full history or patient interview, but you should touch upon the relevant clinical factors about their pain.
-If this is a new admission or a new patient, you will need to perform the comprehensive initial history and assessment first.
+If this is a new admission or a new patient, you will need to perform a comprehensive initial history and assessment first.

 PQRSTU Pain Assessment Questions